ohollmen/docker-imager/README.md

 - Does not support multi-image or service clustering features (use docker-compose for that)
 - Configure build context directory ('.' assumed for simplicity in generated commands)

-# Running CLI Utility
+# Installing and Running CLI Utility

+Install docker-imager utility:

+    # Install docker-imager by npm or yarn (yarn add ...)
+    npm install docker-imager
+    # For ease of use, create a symlink to dfgen.js
+    ln -s docker-imager/dfgen.js dfgen.js

-At this point the config file is the only CL parameter.
+At this point (of the tool evolution) the config file is the only CL parameter.
 The whole Dockerfile generation process is driven by it.

+    # Add current dir in path (to resolve .json file loading correctly)
+    export NODE_PATH=.
     # Pass JSON config file
-    ./dfgen myimage.conf.json
+    ./dfgen.js myimage.conf.json

 # Config members in JSON